joannaaacc/MRDIY_de/README.md

 # MRDIY_de
-This is an SQL and Python knowledge test of MRDIY Data Engineer take home assessment
+This is an Excel, SQL and Python knowledge test of MRDIY Junior Data Engineer take home assessment